 To give your business the best chance of running an effective survey, besides applying technical best practices it helps to know how the process may feel to members of your organization along the way.

 Below are five common emotions we see our clients experience in the course of performing a customer survey, along with tips on how to manage them:Read More

-This summer, we finished rewriting a major part of our customer portal software to make it easier to use.
+Over the past few years, we undertook rewriting a major part of our customer portal software to make it easier to use.

 It took a lot of time, money, nights and weekends, and we ran into our fair share of bugs and headaches along the way.

 After we had launched the update, I thought “rewrites aren’t for the risk averse!”Read More